 Chicken and rice casserole in a baking dish with a wooden spoon.

 One thing to know.
-This yummy chicken and rice casserole needs to bake for a loooong time.
+This yummy chicken and rice casserole needs to bake for a loooong time because of the brown rice.

 It’s worth the wait.
 Go watch TV.
 Read a book.
 Put your feet up and dream about making salted maple pecan pie bars again, for the fifth time this month.
-As in it’s like, December 5th.
-And if you DO live in the Philippines or Mexico or any other warm-ish place, just turn your fans to Level Three.
 You’ll soon be lost in a big bowl of this goodness so don’t even worry about it.

 Chicken and rice casserole on a plate with a spoon.